-Increasing your Average Transaction Value (ATV) is the quickest and easiest way for you to increase your turnover.
+Increasing your Average Transaction Value (ATV) is the quickest and easiest way for you to increase business turnover.

-Here are ten steps to increasing your Average Transaction Value.
+Here are ten steps to increasing your Average Transaction Value (ATV).

 Your ATV is simply your sales over a given period divided by the number of transactions over that same period.

 Your ATV will fluctuate over certain days.
-For example, in food retail the ATV is higher on weekends because people shop in couples.
+For example, in food retail the ATV is higher on weekends because people are more likely to shop in groups and couples.

 Your ATV does not reflect how many people you serve, but rather how well you serve each customer.
 If you are busy, more often than not, your ATV will be lower because staff have forgotten to upsell.
 A well-trained team can still achieve high sales on a very slow customer day by simply upselling higher value items.

-In every point-of-sale system, there will be a daily ATV in the Z report.
+In every point-of-sale (POS) system, there will be a daily ATV in the Z report (end-of-day report).

 Once you identify the ATV leaders, get them to share their successes with the team.
 Perhaps even ask them to mentor or train others in your team.
 Once everyone raises their ATV, your overall ATV increases.